MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

 Prepare
 -------

-To manage a Minecraft server with MCDR, you should have a **well-configured** Minecraft server software
+To manage a Minecraft server with MCDR, you should have a **well-configured** Minecraft server

 For example, this is a typical directory structure of vanilla Minecraft server: